 Without these advanced tools, the causes of such defects would have taken a great deal of time and effort to find and rectify.

 Big Data is ready to transform electronics manufacturing, with the potential to drive surface-mount assembly to higher levels of throughput and quality.

 However, some familiar barriers can hinder data exchange between manufacturing equipment and manufacturing management software.
-Yamaha, with its ONE STOP SMART SOLUTION, has shown how these barriers can be eliminated.
+Yamaha SMT manufacture SMT equipment and SMT software, has shown how these barriers can be eliminated.

 Building on this, the latest generation of software tools are now emerging to deliver more valuable and actionable insights into factory, line, and process performance than ever before.